CryptoQuant CEO updates bearish outlook, cites evolving cycle theory and rising institutional inflows

 New Market Entrants Reshape Bitcoin Cycle Patterns

-Bitcoin’s price cycles have traditionally been influenced by a limited group of participants, including early whales, miners, and retail traders.
+A limited group of participants—including early whales, miners, and retail traders—has traditionally influenced Bitcoin’s price cycles.
 These actors typically engaged in boom-and-bust behavior, with whales often initiating large sell-offs when retail enthusiasm declined, resulting in cascading price drops.

-This behavior was compared by Ju to “a game of Musical Chairs,” in which participants attempted to exit simultaneously, ultimately leaving those who moved last holding assets that were rapidly losing value.
+Ju compared this behavior to “a game of Musical Chairs,” where participants try to exit at the same time, ultimately leaving the last movers holding rapidly devaluing assets.

-With the entry of institutional investors, firms like Strategy, and even government agencies into the market, the landscape is now believed by Ju to have shifted.
-These participants are typically characterized by longer-term investment strategies and are driven by motivations such as treasury diversification or compliance with regulated fund mandates.
+Ju believes the market landscape has shifted with the entry of institutional investors, firms like Strategy, and even government agencies.
+These new participants typically adopt longer-term investment strategies, motivated by goals such as treasury diversification or adherence to regulated fund mandates.

-It is believed by Ju that this newly established demand base is contributing to the more effective absorption of selling pressure, thereby reducing the volatility that previously characterized Bitcoin’s cycle peaks.
+Ju believes this newly established demand base is helping absorb selling pressure more effectively, thereby reducing the volatility that once defined Bitcoin’s cycle peaks.

 He said: